prof-tejera/assignment-1-agt25/README.md

 4. Document all of the generic components you have created.
 In order to do this navigate to `src/view/Documentation` and add your components 1 by 1 with documentation of all props.
 We have provided an example loading spinner that you can follow.
 5. Deploy your application using any method you like (we will provide instructions for GH actions): [Timers](https://main.dl0htvvzsa4cr.amplifyapp.com/timers )

-## Some Notes
-A professor of mine does javascript comment in this doc-string like format /************/.
-I know they can take up a lot of space.
-But I have astigmatism and they really help me out!
-I don’t miss out the comments or feel like they’re hidden.
-I hope you don’t mind.
-If it’s considered bad design, please let me know!

 ## Grading rubric